ocsen-hoc-code/CNC-VisionSearch/README.md

 # CNC VISION SEARCH

+CNC-VisionSearch is an AI-powered search engine for CNC drawings, enabling users to search by image or text description.
+It leverages deep learning models (ViT & SBERT) and vector search (FAISS) to find similar mechanical drawings quickly and accurately.

 This repository contains a FastAPI service for:
 - Extracting image embeddings using a Vision Transformer (ViT).
 - Extracting text embeddings using SBERT (Sentence-BERT).